BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Normalization

-Grouping _Asserts_ for the same _Arrange_ is a call of reason &thinsp;&mdash;&thinsp; otherwise method opening/closing will eat half of the screen.
+Grouping _Asserts_ for the same _Arrange_ is a call of reason &thinsp;&mdash;&thinsp; otherwise, method opening/closing will eat half of the screen.

 ```csharp
 // EXAMPLE PENDING